Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter04.md

 #### Rest Operator

 For example, it is used in assignment or declaration as a rest operator, and it can receive a rest items of an array or binary.
+Note that a rest operator is not suported for object.

 ```kinx
 var [a, ...b] = [1, 2, 3, 4, 5];